quellus/dotfiles/README.md

 # dotfiles

-Config files I use that either make Linux look pretty, or add useful shortcuts.
+Config files I use to either make Linux look pretty, or add useful shortcuts.

 ## Config

 The file in the `config` directory belong in you `~/.config` directory

-#### awesome
+### awesome

+The `awesome` directory contains configs for the [Awesome Window Manager](https://awesomewm.org/)

 Should be located in `~/.config/awesome`

-These are configs for the [Awesome Window Manager](https://awesomewm.org/)

-##### Requirements
+#### Requirements

-To make this config work out of the box, there is some software you wil need.
+To make this config work out of the box, there is some software you will need.
 These can be reconfigured if you have different preferences

 * gnome-terminal
 * slock (to lock the screen)
-* xbacklight (to change brightness if a laptop screen)
+* xbacklight (to change screen brightness for laptops)

-#### nvim
+### nvim

 Should be located in `~/.config/nvim`